 \subsection{CNN Model}

-In the first step, a convolution filter having smaller width and height and the same depth as that of input volume is used to extract relevant features from the input data, such as edges, corners, shapes, etc. The filter slides over the input grid performing element-wise multiplication and summing to produce two-dimensional results without changing the dimension.
-The results produced by each filter are stacked together, and as a result, we get output volume having a depth equal to the number of filters.
-In the next step, activation layer adds nonlinearity to the network by applying an element-wise activation function to the output of the convolution layer, keeping the data volume unchanged.
+In the first step, a convolution filter having a smaller width and height and the same depth as the input volume, is used to extract relevant features from the input data, such as edges, corners, shapes, etc. The filter slides over the input grid performing element-wise multiplication and summing to produce 2D results without changing the dimension.
+The results, produced by each filter, are stacked together, and as a result, we get an output volume, having a depth equal to the number of filters.
+In the next step, an activation layer adds nonlinearity to the network by applying an element-wise activation function to the output of the convolution layer, keeping the data volume unchanged.
 It allows the network to learn more complex patterns and a few examples of the same are ReLU (Rectified Linear Unit), Tanh, etc. After this layer, a pooling function is used to down-sample the input data of the previous layer, which in turn helps in reducing computational load, and thus improving the efficiency of the network.
-It also helps to minimize overfitting, Pooling reduces dimensionality, and helps prevent overfitting.
+It also helps to minimize overfitting and reduce dimensionality.
 Additionally, dropout is used to reduce the over-reliance on specific neurons.
-Common types of pooling function include max pooling and average pooling.
-It is followed by the flattening of the resulted feature map into a one-dimensional vector.
+Common types of pooling functions include max pooling and average pooling.
+It is followed by the flattening of the resulting feature map into a 1D vector.
 In the fully connected layer, the final classification or regression task is performed on the basis of the learned features.
-At the end stage, the output from the fully connected layers is fed into a logistic function for classification to convert the output into the probability score of each class, here the elastic scattering and the Hoyle state decay events.
+At the end stage, the output from the fully connected layer is fed into a logistic function to convert the output into the probability score of each class, (the elastic scattering and the Hoyle state decay events).